iamdanielgreen/we-ll_build_a_ladder/process/level-ideas.md

 - DESIGN NOTE: One of the players is a weightlifter, who is perpetually holding a set of barbells.

 **(18:07)** You've thought this a lot over the course of the day, but this is essentially a retooling of "prototype01"

+### We'll Stand Together

+**(25/08/2025, 08:48)** One player is on the side of screen, surrounded by nondescript characters that are making them sad (tears are seen dripping down their face).
+The other player walks out and stretches out their hand towards them.
+When the other player takes it, the level is solved.

+### We'll Dream Big Dreams

+**(26/08/2025, 11:56)** This is an [Action] level.
+The two players lie next to each other, sleeping.
+Above them a thought bubble appears, filled with "zzzz"* (because, you know, they're *sleeping*).
+As the player presses the Action button, the bubble gets larger (achieved by scaling the sprite in-engine).
+When the bubble fills the screen, and it collides with an invisible object that sets each player's win condition to TRUE.
+If both players have a TRUE win condition, the level is solved.

+**It would be nice if a little animation could be playing that denotes a more complex interiority, but for the purposes of time I'll settle for "zzzz"*